 One day a case like Larry vs SmithCo may arise.
 Companies that take a proactive stance at helping their employees with personal finance, investing and retirement will not only avoid lawsuits like this but also look more favorably as an employer that cares about their financial well being.

-Financial stress of employees can be toxic to the productivity and morale of a company.
+The financial stress of employees can be toxic to the productivity and morale of a company.
 Financial education not only has advantages to attracting, rewarding and retaining employees but also to create an environment that is more productive, profitable and conducive to business.
-Some leading edge employers are already implementing financial education programs as part of not only their Group Retirement Program but as part of a holistic approach to health and wellness benefits.
+Some leading-edge employers are already implementing financial education programs as part of not only their Group Retirement Program but as part of a holistic approach to health and wellness benefits.